RMI/practices/pull_request.md

 The following guidelines outline best practices for submitting, reviewing, and merging pull requests in RMI repositories.

 ## General Requirements
-- Any repository that is expected to be seen or used by others **should have its main branch protected**, ensuring that all changes go through a pull request process.
+- Any repository that is expected to be seen or used by anyone other than the creator of the repository **should have its main branch protected**, ensuring that all changes go through a pull request process.
 - A pull request **should receive at least one review** from someone other than the submitter before merging.
 - Automated checks (e.g., CI/CD pipelines, linters, test suites) **should pass before a PR is approved**.